Find A Store Find A Store

 Efflorescence refers to the formation of a powdery or crystalline deposit on or underneath the surface of various types of masonry.
 The deposit is usually an unappealing shade of white, brown, gray, or yellow and mars the aesthetic appeal of the walls.

-Efflorescence results when water present in the building surfaces dissolves certain salts and migrates to other areas, leaving behind salty deposits as it evaporates.
-Efflorescence is among the most challenging waterproofing problems to solve.
+Efflorescence on walls results when water present in the building surfaces dissolves certain salts and migrates to other areas, leaving behind salty deposits as it evaporates.
+It is among the most challenging waterproofing problems to solve.
 Unfortunately, efflorescence cleaning is a major problem when it comes to concrete surfaces.

 Concrete efflorescence can be triggered by faulty waterproofing, humidity, rain, and condensation.
 While exterior efflorescence is tricky enough, treating interior efflorescence is considered even more challenging.